Boise, Idaho

-The Boise metropolitan area, also known as the Treasure Valley, includes five counties with a combined population of 749,202, the most populous metropolitan area in Idaho.
-It contains the state's three largest cities: Boise, Nampa, and Meridian.
-The Boise–Nampa Metropolitan Statistical Area is the 77th most populous metropolitan statistical area in the United States.
+Originally established as a military outpost in 1863 during the gold rush era, Boise rapidly grew due to its location on the Oregon Trail and its proximity to mining operations in the surrounding region.
+By the late 19th century, it had become a commercial and transportation hub, bolstered by the arrival of the railroad and irrigation projects that supported agriculture in the Treasure Valley.

-Downtown Boise is the cultural center and home to many small businesses and a number of high-rise buildings.
-The area has a variety of shops and restaurants.
-Centrally, 8th Street contains a pedestrian zone with sidewalk cafes and restaurants.
-The neighborhood has many local restaurants, bars, and boutiques.
-The area also contains the Basque Block, which showcases Boise's Basque heritage.
-Downtown Boise's main attractions include the Idaho State Capitol, the classic Egyptian Theatre on the corner of Capitol Boulevard and Main Street, the Boise Art Museum on Capitol in front of Julia Davis Park, and Zoo Boise on the grounds of Julia Davis Park.
+While agriculture and food processing remain important, Boise is home to major employers in the technology, manufacturing, and service sectors, including companies such as Micron Technology and Hewlett-Packard.
+Government, education, and healthcare also play significant roles in the local economy.
+The city is home to the Boise Art Museum, Idaho State Capitol, the annual Treefort Music Fest, and the Basque Block, showcasing its Basque heritage.
+Additionally, the Boise greenbelt and nearby public lands offer recreational opportunities that are integral to the city's identity.

 History

 Etymology

 The origin of the name is uncertain.
 One account credits Capt.
 B. L. E. Bonneville of the U.S. Army as its source.
 After trekking for weeks through dry and rough terrain, his exploration party reached an overlook with a view of the Boise River Valley.
 The place where they stood is called Bonneville Point, located on the Oregon Trail east of the city.
 According to the story, a French-speaking guide, overwhelmed by the sight of the verdant river, yelled "Les bois!
 Les bois!" ("The woods!
 The woods!")—and the name stuck.

 The name may also derive from earlier mountain men who named the river that flows through the city.
 In the 1820s, French Canadian fur trappers associated with the British-owned Hudson's Bay Company set trap lines in the vicinity.
 Set in a high-desert area, the tree-lined valley of the Boise River became a distinct landmark, an oasis dominated by cottonwood trees.
 This led the French trappers to call the area "la rivière boisée" ("the wooded river").